parshvamody15/Conway-s_GameOfLife_UsingOpenMP/README.md

 ## Contributing

- We welcome your contributions to [Project Procrastinate](https://github.com/rakshit-ayachit/project_procrastinate)!
+ We welcome your contributions to [Conway's_GameOfLife_UsingOpenMP](https://github.com/parshvamody15/Conway-s_Game_Of_Life)!
 Start by forking the repository, cloning it to your local machine, creating a new branch, making your changes, and committing them.
 Then, push your changes to your fork on GitHub and create a pull request.
 Your contributions will be reviewed and, once approved, merged into the main project.
 Thank you for your help!
 ## Contributors and Contact

 A big thank you to the following contributors who have helped improve this project: